 John McPhee was born in Princeton, New Jersey, and was educated at Princeton University (Class of 1953) and Cambridge University.
-His writing career began at Time magazine and led to his long association with The New Yorker, where he has been a staff writer since 1965.
-Also in 1965, he published his first book, A Sense of Where You Are, with Farrar, Straus and Giroux, and in the years since, he has written nearly 30 books, including Oranges (1967), Coming into the Country (1977), The Control of Nature (1989), The Founding Fish (2002), Uncommon Carriers (2007), and Silk Parachute (2011).
-Encounters with the Archdruid (1972) and The Curve of Binding Energy (1974) were nominated for National Book Awards in the category of science.
+His writing career began at TIME in 1957.
+He began contributing to The New Yorker in 1963 and has since written more than a hundred pieces for the magazine.

+In 1965 McPhee published his first book, A Sense of Where You Are, with Farrar, Straus and Giroux.
+In the years since he has published another 33 books, including Oranges (1967), Coming into the Country (1977), The Control of Nature (1989), The Founding Fish (2002), Uncommon Carriers (2006), Silk Parachute (2010), and Draft No. 4: On the Writing Process (2017).

-- JRN 240/CWR 240 (LA) – Creative Non-Fiction (Spring 2017)
+- JRN 240/CWR 240 (LA) – Creative Non-Fiction (Spring 2020)